 Ensuring the safety and health of North Port citizens through the proper and efficient collection and disposal of solid waste is the Division's mission and is accomplished through the weekly collection of garbage, recycling and yard waste plus special bulk collection as scheduled.
 Each residence is provided a 95-gallon automated garbage container for household garbage with additional garbage containers (AGC's) offered for a fee.
 Automated garbage trucks collect the AGC's every week on specified route days.
 For larger items, each residence is offered two free bulk pick-ups per year, each limited to 5 cubic yards.
 These collections are scheduled and the material is handled according to type of waste.
-Appliances are recycled and general garbage landfilled.
+Appliances and electronics are recycled and general garbage landfilled.

-Residential curbside weekly recycling and yard waste collection also occurs on the same day as garbage collection.
+Residential curbside Curbside weekly recycling and yard waste collection also occurs on the same day as garbage collection.
 Recycling bins are furnished to residences who sort materials into two categories: Paper products which consist of cardboard, paperboard, newspaper, brown paper bags, magazines, catalogs, brochures, mail and telephone books; and commingled material which consists of glass, tin, aluminum and steel food and beverage containers, and number 1, 2, 3, 4, 5, and 7 plastics.
 Vehicle and recyclable batteries, as well as used motor oil are also collected curbside for recycling.
-Residents separate out yard waste such as palm fronds, shrubbery, leaves, and grass clippings and either bundle, bag in paper bags, or put it in garbage cans for collection.
+Residents separate out yard waste such as palm fronds, shrubbery, leaves, and grass clippings and either bundle, bag in paper bags, or put it in citizen-owned garbage cans for collection.

 The City also collects commercial garbage and recyclables.
-Businesses choose from tote, dumpster or roll-off containers for both garbage and cardboard.
+Businesses choose from tote, dumpster2, 4, 6, or roll-off8 yard front load containers for both garbage and cardboard.
 Other recyclables are collected using either 95-gallon totes or 18-gallon bins.
-Minimum garbage collection frequency is one time per week and offered up to five times per week.
+Minimum garbage collection frequency is offered from one time per week and offered up to five times per week.